 The next thing Emkir realized was that his lower back wasn't in pain!
 Since the brawling, Emkir had been in varying levels of pain which had never gone below a five on a one to ten scale, and ha sometimes gone to eleven or twelve.
 For the first time in almost a week, he was sure he could sit, stand up and walk without any pain at all!
 Of course, before he could try any of that, the unit had to be opened up to give him the space he'd need.
 Still, he couldn't help thinking the autodoc was fucking magic!

 When the clamshell top of the unit opened, Zimzod made a face, as if he was looking down on something horrifying and cried out, "Oh my god!!"
 Ignoring that, Emkir was looking for Aali as Mikah leaned in.
 When Emkir asked, "Hi.
 Am I OK?"
 Mikah said, "Warning.
 You are not healed.
 The pain you are not feeling is temporary."
 Nodding, Emkir said, "Ah.
 But it's worth it.
 It doesn't hurt anymore."
+And as he said that, the passion in his voice spoke volumes.
 Mikah reinforced that the lack of pain was only temporary and there was only a slight improvement.
 She also told him he'd have to continue taking all the care he had been, and keep using the grav belt.

 When Emkir happily said it was worth it to be free of the pain, Zimzod joked, "For that, we could have just given you vargr juice." and they all laughed.
 Mikah did say, "At least, we know the autodoc works."
 Emkir only, and very formally, said, "I'm very happy to have provided a service to the ship."
 After that, Emkir dressed and got back in the grav belt for the short trip to his and Aali's stateroom.
-After that, the four all went back to sleep until the alarms woke them the following morning.
+The four all went back to sleep after that, until the alarms woke them the following morning.
 Saturday, 264-1113: Making Deals And Money

 Fesic was looking for luxury food and had found someone offering to sell high end foodstuffs at Cr 4,000 per ton.
 He'd been watching this seller for some time and they only started actually selling that morning, offering the cargo in five-ton lots.
 With the space available in their cargo bay, Fesic posted that the Upgrade was willing to take six lots, which would be thirty tons.
 Fesic got a quick reply and an offer to cut the price down to eighty five percent of the ask if the ship was ready to pay.
 Not asking why the seller was ready to move so fast, Fesic checked the cost and asked Mikah for permission to use ship's funds.